ryansupak-avanade-001/self-managed-osdu/README.md

 5. __[Stamp Load](../../actions/workflows/stamp-load.yaml)__: This action initializes the partition and loads the necessary data into the Stamp to allow it to fully function. (ie: Entitlements, Schemas, Workflow)  _(Time: ~20m)_

+> Note: On the first run, both the "Common Schema Load" and "Workflow Load" substeps will fail.
+The solution is to re-run all steps (not just the failed steps) and it will work correctly on the second run.

 6. __[Stamp Uninstall](../../actions/workflows/stamp-uninstall.yaml)__: This action uninstalls the OSDU Stamp and requires Github Secrets used as Feature Flags to enable the activity.

   - Secret: UNINSTALL - This secret will trigger the feature flag to perform a software uninstall.